10 Common Periodontal Treatment Options

 In periodontal laser therapy, your dentist at Vita Dental Spring uses a dental laser to remove the inflamed gum tissue from the surrounding tooth root.
 Once the infected tissue is removed, and the root is exposed, then root scaling begins.

 A bone graft procedure entails using fragments of synthetic bone or your bone to replace bone destroyed by gum disease.
 The grafts act as a platform for the regrowth of bone, which brings back stability to teeth.
 A new technology, known as tissue engineering, encourages your own body to regrow bone and tissue at an accelerated rate.

 Soft Tissue Grafts

 Soft tissue graft procedure strengthens thin gums or fills in places where gums have receded.
-During this procedure, your dentist at Vita Dental Spring will take the grafted tissue from the roof of the mouth, and stitch it in place thereby adding mass to the affected area.
+During this procedure, your dentist in Spring Texas will take the grafted tissue from the roof of the mouth, and stitch it in place thereby adding mass to the affected area.